Sellf/docs/source/includes/_checkins.md

 }
 ```

-This endpoint allows to create an checkin.
+This endpoint allows to create a checkin.

 ### HTTP Request